TempleEight/temple-docs/TempleEight/docs/getting-started.md

 #### Permission Metadata

 Another type of metadata, present in every service are permission based metadata.
 These consist of `#readable`, `#writable`, and `#enumerable`.
-They respectfully define which other entities can read, write and enumerate the values stored in this service.
+They define which other entities can read, write and enumerate respectively the values stored in this service.

 `#readable` has two options, `#readable(by: this)` is the default value when the service contains an auth block, and is `#readable(by: all)` when it doesn't. `by: this` defines that the only entity that can read the values stored in this entity, is this entity itself (i.e. The only `User` who can read `Bob's` date of birth, is `Bob` himself).
 This is opposed by `#readable(by: all)` which specifies that all `Users` can get information about all other users.